Kaatrukkenna Veli

-Kaatrukkenna Veli is a 2001 Indian Tamil-language war drama film directed by Pugazhendhi Thangaraj.
-The film stars Sujitha and Sriman, with Khushbu, C. Arun Pandian, Chandrasekhar, Sudhangan, Sakthi Kumar, Arulmani, Kalairani, Diana and Premi playing supporting roles.
-The film, produced by T. Vellaiyan, was released on 14 November 2001.
+Kaatrukkenna Veli is a 2001 Indian Tamil-language war film directed by Pugazhendhi Thangaraj.
+The film stars Sujitha and Sriman, with Chandrasekhar, Sudhangan, Sakthi Kumar, Arulmani, Kalairani, Diana and Premi playing supporting roles.
+It follows an LTTE soldier who takes refuge in Tamil Nadu, evading law enforcement.
+The film was released on 14 November 2001.

 Plot

-Manimekalai is a young LTTE freedom fighter.
+Manimekalai is a young fighter associated with the Liberation Tigers of Tamil Eelam (LTTE).
 During a battle in Valvettithurai (northeast coast of Sri Lanka), she is seriously injured in the leg.
 Her other colleagues take her on a boat and are headed to India.
-They land in Point Calimere (India).
+They land in Point Calimere, Tamil Nadu.
 With the help of an Indian Tamil intermediate, they reach a hospital in Nagapattinam.

-The doctor Subhash Chandra Bose, also known as Subhash, first refuses to treat Manimekalai because it is an illegal matter.
+The doctor Subhash Chandra Bose initially refuses to treat Manimekalai because it is an illegal matter.
 After seeing her leg's condition, he finally accepts to operate her but Manimekalai does not want to have her leg amputated.
-It was a sensitive case, the doctors successfully operate her leg but it's only temporary.
+It was a sensitive case, the doctors successfully operate her leg but it is only temporary.
 Her leg could be at any time collapsed and she could die of it.
-Subhash doesn't understand why she risks her life for her leg and she tells him her past.
+Subhash does not understand why she risks her life for her leg and she tells him her past.

 In the past, Manimekalai was a cheerful and careless girl.
 After failing a class twice, she left school.
 One day, the disabled woman Lakshmi had just moved in next door.
 Lakshmi and Manimekalai became good friends and spent time singing songs.
-Everything went well until a LTTE soldier got killed by Sri Lanka Army in Lakshmi's home.
+Everything went well until an LTTE soldier got killed by Sri Lanka Army in Lakshmi's home.
 Thereafter, the army started to threaten them, Manimekalai ran away from the place while Lakshmi stayed there.
 The same night, Lakshmi set herself on fire.
 Later, Manimekalai joined the LTTE.

-After listening to her tragic past, Subhash promises her to not call the police and he accepts to let her in the hospital ward for a month.
-The Tamil Nadu police receive very often information letters from the Sri Lankan government and this time it's about the LTTE group staying in a hospital.
+In the present, Subhash promises Manimekalai he will not call the police and he accepts to let her in the hospital ward for a month.
+The Tamil Nadu police receive very often information letters from the Sri Lankan government and this time it is about the LTTE group staying in a hospital.
 What transpires later forms the crux of the story.

+Production

+The filming was completed within 18 days and was funded by about 120 traders.

 Soundtrack

-The film score and the soundtrack were composed by Shivaji Raja, with lyrics written by Subramania Bharati.
+The film score and the soundtrack were composed by Ilaiyaraaja, with lyrics written by Subramania Bharati.